Still have questions? Leave a comment

 Often, plots in short stories are simple but end up delivering great suspense, followed by a grand moment of revelation.
 For this reason alone, the plot was once considered the most important of all the five elements of a short story.It means it was seen as the key element of a short story.

-Modern short stories, however are often focused on the nuances of character and setting, so the plot becomes secondary.
+Modern short stories, however, are often focused on the nuances of character and setting, so the plot becomes secondary.
 Nevertheless, a plot is the spine of any given narrative, so it still features first in our study of the short story elements!

-Your prime goal as a writer of short stories is to blow your readers’ minds keeping them engaged with the least words possible.
+Your prime goal as a writer of short stories is to blow your readers’ minds, keeping them engaged with the least words possible.
 An ideal short story is between 5,000–10,000 words long.
 You must keep it short and creatively blunt.

 Every paragraph, every sentence, and every word should lead the reader closer to the climax.
 Cut anything that doesn’t serve this purpose.
 Short stories give you a very small space to work with, so brevity becomes important.
 Hence, planning your short story structure well matters!
+Sometimes, the resolution of a short story can introduce a new conflict or question for the reader, leading to further engagement.

 Depending on how you see it, a character can be classified as either round or flat, dynamic or static, a protagonist or an antagonist.
 For a short story, well-rounded and dynamic characters will be your strength.